parkpoomdev/pdf_text_highlight-annotations/README.md

 - "Add Comment" floating action when text is selected
 - Manage a list of annotations with reply threads
 - Copy a single annotation or export all annotations to clipboard
+- Export Layout tab renders three slides plus a comment block per A4 spread
+- Export the layout as a PDF using html2canvas + jsPDF, then print from the downloaded file
 - Clean typography and responsive layout (Tailwind CSS)

 ## Quick Start